mmccanless/inclass-page/README.md

-# page-template
+# in-class page

-The goal of page-template is to provide a quarto template for a simple github page
+This is an example web page built in class.